kortschak/groktest/README.md

 ```
 which will give an non-zero exit status for any mismatch and will highlight lines that do not match.

+To avoid having to cut text from a pipeline, it is possible to specify a line range in a pipeline description like so, `groktest -grok file.yaml:first[-last]`.
+The specified line range must have a single grok processor.

 ## Note

 Semantics are partially retained, but are mangled to prevent truncation by `grok`, for example above `IPV6:net.ip:ip` becomes `IPV6:net_ip_ip`.
 This may change in future.
 The output format is subject to change and should not be relied upon.